Home » Substitutes » Best Substitute For White Wine Vinegar

 Cons

-It is not a good swap in dishes like sauces or salad dressings as it has a stronger flavor and may overpower the other ingredients.
-It does have a slight sour apple taste, so the final flavor in your dishes will be a bit different than if you used white wine vinegar.
+It is not a good swap in dishes like sauces or salad dressings.
+This is because it has a stronger flavor and may overpower the other ingredients.

 Cooking Tip: